eyesight/cas-fee-project2/README.md

   </ul>
   <h4>Run Project</h4>
-  <li>if you have ng globally installed (npm install -g angular-cli) then run this command in the projects-root:
+  <li>if you have ng globally installed (npm install -g @angular/cli) then run this command in the projects-root:

   ```bash
   ng serve